 Discuss your budget.
 Who is contributing how much and to what?
 How much do you have to spend total?
 Is a particular person hosting the rehearsal or welcome dinner?
 Discuss ways you can cut back on budget and what you’d like to splurge on.
 (Ask yourself what you remember most – good & bad – from the last three weddings you went to.)
 Decide what the top three most important things are at your wedding and allocate your splurge money on those.

-Start wedding dress shopping – don’t forget to take into consideration the climate of St. Croix and the ceremony site.
+Start wedding dress shopping.
+Since you are planning an island wedding, on’t forget to take into consideration the climate of St. Croix and the ceremony site.
 A long train may get messy on the beach, a full skirt will probably be too hot.
 When you are not used to the tropical climate, and you may even be a bit nervous, you may start to sweat.
 Consider the weight of the dress fabric.
 If you are looking into churches, check if they have a dress code.

 Choose your wedding party and let them know ASAP.
 They will need to make arrangements accordingly as well.

-Set up a wedding website – add links to GoToStCroix.com and the webcam so guests can get excited about the upcoming nuptials.
+Set up a wedding website.
+Be sure to add links to GoToStCroix.com and the webcam so guests can get excited about the upcoming nuptials.
 It will also take pressure off of you as they can do their own research and planning.
 Many guests tend to use a destination wedding as their family vacation as well.
 Give them destination information so they can plan accordingly.

 6-9 Months Out